kabraill/Patient-logging-website-for-the-German-Red-Cross/dynamic-generator/README.md

-# Patient Logging Website for the German Red Cross
+# Dynamic version of Patient Logging Website for the German Red Cross

 ## Installation and Setup